"It doesn't matter

 or what you're going through.

-You can dream big dreams."
+We can all dream big dreams."

 As incredible as it is to be the first mom in 11 seasons to complete the ANW course, I am most proud of the fact that I've been able to make a good life for myself and kids despite my rough childhood.
 I grew up poor and on welfare.
 I had a very unstable and chaotic family life and spent time in the foster care system.
 In the midst of all of the chaos, sports and physical activity taught me the life lessons like grit, perseverance and determination that helped me get through my tough childhood.
 I started judo at the age of 5 and I'm a former national judo champion.
 When we moved to an area where judo wasn't an option, I started playing basketball and eventually earned a full ride scholarship to play at Gonzaga University.